Psychoanalytic studies (M16) full-time

 This is the UK's first Psychoanalytic Studies course.
 It has long-established roots in the British School of Psychoanalysis and the Tavistock model of infant and young child observation.
 This course will offer you direct experiential learning through observation alongside psychoanalytic theory and the application of psychoanalytic ideas to culture and society.
-You can study this course to Post Graduate Certificate, Post Graduate Diploma or Masters level.
+When you study this course on a full-time basis, you will complete the taught units in year one and will attend on Tuesday and Wednesday afternoons.
+Year two will be spent writing your dissertation, with supervision.

 The course consists of three strands:

-Infant observation is seen as an important aspect of an initial psychoanalytic education, since it provides students with a context in which psychoanalytic ideas become connected to a significant human experience, engaging students’ emotions as well as minds.
+Infant observation is an important aspect of an initial psychoanalytic education, as it provides students with a context in which psychoanalytic ideas become connected to a significant human experience, engaging students’ emotions as well as minds.
 It is widely taught as a first stage in psychoanalytic and psychotherapy trainings.

 The much acclaimed Journal of Infant Observation and much of the literature in this field has been produced by Tavistock-trained child psychotherapists.
-Lisa Miller, who jointly edited Closely Observed Infants, teaches on this module.
 Developments in Infant Observation edited by Sue Reid and Surviving Space: Papers on Infant Observation edited by Andrew Briggs explore developments in the Tavistock observational method.
 To learn more about the observational approach students may want to look at the International Journal of Infant Observation.

-student, you will undertake two observations in your first year.
+Full-time students will undertake two observations in their first year.

 This strand is taught in weekly.
 You will study the origin and development of fundamental concepts in psychoanalysis by studying Freud and Klein in depth.
 You will also study Bion, Winnicott, theoretical papers about sexuality and post Kleinians.
 The approach of the course is to study the development of Psychoanalytic Theory and Technique, mainly with reference to the British School of Psychoanalysis.